ArthurA14/MLflow-indus/README.md

-- Part 3 : Integrate ML Interpretability to your project ● Install SHAP in your python environment (don’t forget to add it to your lib requirements) ● Use it to explain your model predictions :
+- Part 3 : Integrate ML Interpretability to your project ● Install SHAP in your python environment (don’t forget to add it to your lib requirements) ● Use it to explain your model predictions : <br>
-        ● Build a TreeExplainer and compute Shaplay Values ● Visualize explanations for a specific point of your data set, ● Visualize explanations for all points of your data set at once, ● Visualize a summary plot for each class on the whole dataset.
+        - Build a TreeExplainer and compute Shaplay Values, <br>
+        - Visualize explanations for a specific point of your data set, <br>
+        - Visualize explanations for all points of your data set at once, <br>
+        - Visualize a summary plot for each class on the whole dataset. <br>

 ## Package Usage